Bouncy castles aren’t very Czech.

 The parade is necessary.
 This year the weather was amazing: cloudy, breezy, and cool.
 Usually we’re sweltering in the heat and humidity, but we still stand out on Main Street with everyone else, enjoying the procession of classic cars, tractors, past and present Czech Queens, and marching bands.
 Our favorite things are the pool bus (it’s nice to get splattered with water in the heat; even more fun when it’s because someone’s just done a cannonball into a tank of water on a repurposed school bus) and the Wilber-Clatonia Alumni Band: years of graduates back home for another performance, all dressed in traditional costumes.

-The new hat we bought this
+The new hat we bought this year.
+It fits everyone! |

 We sometimes grab a lemonade or a funnel cake from a street vendor, or acquire new Czech memorabilia to wear next year.
 This year we walked past the Bohemian Tractor Pull, which my dad tried to convince me consists of several people pulling a tractor instead of a tractor pulling something.
 But apparently he’s right.